chinasatokolo/MediaKit/media-press.md

 # Media Commentary & Press
 A list of media commentary and press features from Dr. Chinasa T. Okolo.
-Links to recordings/event webpages/articles have been provided as available.
+Links have been provided as available.

 _Please follow the guidance in my [Speaker Rider](https://github.com/chinasaokolo/MediaKit/blob/main/speaker-rider.md) if you are interested in booking me for an interview._